 Top 5 reasons why St Paul Hotel is the best place to stay:

 - It’s dog friendly (note there is a $50/night charge for your pet).

 - The location.
 Even though Old Montreal is small and walkable, the hotel is away from the most ‘touristy’ area of this neighbourhood.

 - It’s an architectural gem.

-Montréal is a such a lively historic city.
-The late, and great, Anthony Bourdain had deep affection for the city and said, “It’s where the cool kids hang out.”
+Montréal is such a lively historic city.
+The late, and great, Anthony Bourdain had a deep affection for the city and said, “It’s where the cool kids hang out.”
 And he’s right!
-I love everything about this city, but especially Old Montréal.
+I love everything about this city, especially Old Montréal.
 It can rival any European city.
-With this intinery, plan to spend a full day in Old Montréal.
+With this itinerary, plan to spend a full day in Old Montréal.
 Au reviour!